alihan1999/Kernel-Methods/README.md

 Special thanks to [@ostadgeorge](https://github.com/ostadgeorge) for the motivation :)

 # Kernel Ridge Playground
-A notebook to do experiments on ridge regression with various kernels and lambdas
+A notebook to experiment ridge regression with various kernels and lambdas